RealityBending/RealityBending.github.io/content/post/2023-11-02-BitalinoMuse/index.md

 1. Download here: https://code.visualstudio.com/download

-**MUSE LSL**: python package to stream, visualise, and record EEG data from the Muse 2 headset.
+MUSE LSL: python package to stream, visualise, and record EEG data from the Muse 2 headset.

 1. Open VS Code, click New Terminal.
 2. On the Terminal, write 'pip install muselsl' and press enter.